Mount Carroll, Illinois: History

-Mount Carroll began life as a mill town around 1841.
+Mount Carroll began as a mill town around 1841.
 In 1843, a referendum moved the county seat from nearby Savanna to Mount Carroll.
 The town was incorporated in 1855 and became a city in 1867; the first mayor was Nathaniel Halderman, a prominent local businessman and co-founder of the mill.

 Shimer College was established in Mt.
 Carroll in 1853, but mounting debts forced a move to Waukegan in 1979 and subsequently to Chicago in 2006.
 The campus now is home to several organizations, most notably the Campbell Center for Historic Preservation Studies.

 Geography

 Mount Carroll is located slightly northwest of the center of Carroll County.
 U.S. Route 52 passes through the southern part of the city, leading east 7 mi to Lanark and west 10 mi to Savanna on the Mississippi River.

 According to the 2021 census gazetteer files, Mount Carroll has a total area of 2 sqmi, all land.